 The next part of the conversation involves explaining why conventional sawmillers aren’t interested in urban trees, which is only half of the problem when it comes to dealing with urban trees.
 The threat of metal in the from of nails, bolts, screws, and so forth is a major concern in urban trees.
 Due to the open structure of most large mills, it can be extremely dangerous for employees if flying debris results from the saw teeth hitting foreign objects in the log.
 If the saw does hit metal in the log, it can cost several hundred dollars in repairs, primarily for the replacement cost of a blade, although other damage may occur.
 Most veneer buyers are even less inclined to purchase a log worth a few thousand dollars when that means placing a machine costing several hundred thousand dollars in jeopardy.

-First, if the sawyer encounters metal in the log, the damage may not be as expensive.
+, if the sawyer encounters metal in the log, the damage may not be as expensive.
 Compared with the cost of replacing inserted teeth in a circle saw, band saw blades are much less expensive, generally around $20.
+Second

 A friend stuck a piece of wood under the nose of a nationally-recognized wood technologist for identification.
 Of course, it was a trick question as the wood was poison ivy.
 (The technologist was not amused.)